hongjinn/demo-nginx-gunicorn-loadbalancer/README.md

 * Gunicorn server on localhost:8001
 * Gunicorn server on localhost:8002
 * Gunicorn server on localhost:8003
-* Gunicorn server on localhost:8004 with slightly different landing page to further prove the point that Nginx is
+* Gunicorn server on localhost:8004 with slightly different landing page to further prove the point that Nginx is load balancing

 Custom access log with ```$upstream_addr``` to show Nginx is acting as a load balancer.